matheusb432/rust-course/notes/03-memory.md

 In Rust, memory can either be "moved" or "borrowed".

+### Moving memory

 When a value is moved, the ownership is transferred to the new owner. the new owner is now responsible for deleting the data

-Moving memory:

 ```rust
 enum Light {